Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $560 per person.

 Departure transfer, Flight Paris-Munich, Arrival transfer

-Optional Excursion to Dachau: Dachau Memorial Concentration Camp
+Optional Excursion to Dachau: Visit to the Dachau Memorial Concentration Camp

 Guided tour at Neuschwanstein Castle